imskojs/Terry/README.md

 # Terry
-My kids wants to use github.
+My kids want to use github.
 Terry is 5.
 Yoori is 3